With boating season upon us, the U.S. Coast Guard is recommending that all boaters take some extra steps to stay safe on the water.

 Make sure you check all weather reports for your area, before you venture out on the water.
 Boating accidents are more common during inclement weather.
 Lastly, it’s a good idea to give a friend on land a copy of your route plan in case of an emergency.

-The Atlanta boating accident lawyers at the Katz Law Firm represent persons injured in boating accidents in the metro Atlanta region and across Georgia.
+The Atlanta boating accident lawyers at the Katz Personal Injury Lawyers represent persons injured in boating accidents in the metro Atlanta region and across Georgia.
 If your loved one has been injured in a boating accident, call an attorney at our firm and discuss your chances for compensation for your losses.
 You may qualify for damages that include medical expenses, lost income, pain and suffering and other damages.